TIM3H3AD/Briteco/README.md

 Your server should be running!

-Please contact fdic.313@gmail.com for setup support.
+Please contact fdic.313@gmail.com for setup support